mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 ## Purpose of a Device Model

-A device model can be used to create applications that interacts with a device.
+A device model can be used to create applications that interact with a device.
 In today's world, specific applications have to be written per device class.
 These applications typically operate with an implicit model of a device, i.e. they contain code to manipulate device properties or to call actions.
 The programmer has to read a device manual to implement his application.

 With a device model a more generic application (or library) can be created, which can interact with all devices that implement this common description.
 This reduces the effort for the integration of devices in IoT scenarios.